(a) Property, plant and equipment (including intangible assets)

 II) Superannuation

 The Company contributes to a superannuation scheme, a defined contribution plan maintained by an insurance company.
-Such contributions are charged to Profit or Loss on an accrual basis.
+Such contributions are charged to the statement of profit and loss on an accrual basis.
 The Company has no other obligations beyond its monthly contributions.

 III) Short - term employee benefits